 You’ll follow each of the steps below after every time you’re done cooking, to keep your flat top grill in the best shape.

-1. Let it cool
+1. Let It Cool

 Not so with a flat top grill.

 Instead, let it cool off some because this baby is a breeze to clean when done properly.
-The one exception is that if you can tell that the food is REALLY stuck on, pouring a small amount of hot water on the problem spot while the griddle is still warm will help to get that stubborn food loosened before you scrape.
+The one exception is that if you can tell that the food debris is REALLY stuck on, pouring a small amount of hot water on the problem spot while the griddle is still warm will help to get that stubborn food debris loosened before you scrape.

 When you’re done scraping, get it all wiped off with some paper towels.
 Using a regular cloth towel isn’t recommended since it will be hard to wash the grease out of it thoroughly.

-Either wipe the entire surface with a damp cloth or use a spray bottle to mist the entire surface.
+Either wipe the entire surface with a damp clean cloth or use a spray bottle to mist the entire surface.
 Rub it completely dry with paper towels or a cloth drying rag (be sure you’re thorough to avoid any rust development).

 For regular, routine cleaning, it’s up to you if you want to re-season the surface after each use.
 Some people swear by it, others think it’s a waste of time since you’re adding to and improving the seasoning every time you cook.

-If you do choose to lightly re-season after each use, simply rub on a thin layer of oil before storing your flat top grill.
+If you do choose to lightly re-season after each use, simply rub on a thin layer of oil before storing your flat top grills.
 So long as your original, first seasoning layer is still intact, there is no reason to do the heated method of seasoning (see the seasoning steps in the section above about cleaning prior to first use).

 How To Clean Rust Off A Flat-Top Grill